-Every EM1 student training as a Minister of Word and Sacraments in the United Reformed Church is required to undertake 800 hours of placement experience.
-For students training for Stipendiary service and Non-Stipendiary service (not NSM Model 4) 400 hours will probably be taken up with Westminster's Living Ministry Programme.
+For students training for Stipendiary service and Non-Stipendiary service (not NSM Model 4) a minimum of 400 hours will likely be taken up with Westminster's Living Ministry Programme.
 This is a nine-month pastorate-based placement undertaken in the final year of training; in which the trainee minister engages fully in the ministry, worship and mission of the churches and then attends four block weeks of college-based training.
 All students, including NSM Model 4, will have the opportunity to undertake shorter placements in church-based contexts or in other social contexts, such as community organisations or institutions where ministry takes place i.e. hospital, hospice, police, workplace, shopping centre, waterways.
-Every student will also be encouraged to undertake one placement overseas, so that they encounter the world church.
+There may be opportunity to conduct a placement overseas, to encounter the world church.